alexgorski/litigation.nyc_2/_includes/introduction.md

 # litigation.nyc

-The top Google result for 'SDNY Local Rules' is a clunky PDF.
-Here litigators will find a modern resource for navigating litigation in nyc.
+Not a clunky PDF.
+A modern resource for litigation in nyc.